Thursday, May 30, 2024

 Analyzing the sale price per living square foot (SP/SF) as a normalized ratio can provide additional insights and a more meaningful perspective in understanding the local housing market for several reasons:

 1. Standardization: SP/SF makes comparing properties of differing sizes easier.
-This allows for a more direct comparison (apples to apples) based on the property's value relative to its size.
+This allows for a more direct comparison (apples-to-apples) based on the property's value relative to its size.

 3. Market Analysis: SP/SF can help identify trends in pricing per unit area over time.
 It can reveal whether there are specific patterns in how prices change based on property size, which can be valuable for market analysis.